KYbarra4/Elon_vs_TWTR/README.md

 Improvements for the future, whats next
 - Twitter is now private so all new data gathered will have different meaning
-- New evaluations can be made if daily assets and cash on hand along with liabilities were evaluated from before and after Twitter became private
+- New evaluations can be made if daily assets and cash on hand along with liabilities were evaluated from before and after Twitter becoming private